cometbft/cometbft/spec/consensus/reactor/reactor.md

 |----|
 |`SSS(lhs,rhs)` returns true if and only if $\text{lhs}.\text{SSS}(\text{rhs})$

-And does not broadcast messages superseded at creation (TODO: at all?)

 |[PROV-CONS-GOSSIP-SUPERSESSION.2]|
 |----|
-| TODO
+| The number of non-superseded messages broadcast by a process is limited by some constant.

+And does not broadcast messages superseded at creation (TODO: at all?)

 |[PROV-CONS-GOSSIP-SUPERSESSION.3]|
 |----|